 Probate litigation refers to a number of different types of cases associated with disputing a trust, seeking redress for breach of fiduciary duty, contesting a will, quieting property title, addressing undue influence or capacity issues, handling tortious interference with expected inheritance claims or securing property that was wrongfully taken.
 This is the process through which individuals, such as beneficiaries look to address an alleged wrong regarding someone’s will or trust.

-Hiring a Probate Litigation Attorney
+Hiring a Probate Litigation Attorney In Indiana

 - Claims of mental incapacity in which a beneficiary argues that the decedent did not have the appropriate Breach of fiduciary duty which include claims that someone who has been appointed to serve in the role of personal representative has failed to fulfill the requirements of their trust or will.